-Located in downtown Indianapolis, the Richard L. Roudebush VA Medical Center, part of Veteran Health Indiana, provides two excellent PGY2 Ambulatory Care Residency Programs for individuals interested in advanced training that is balanced between clinical service, education, and research.
+Located in downtown Indianapolis, at the Veteran Health Indiana Medical Center, provides two excellent PGY2 Ambulatory Care Residency Programs for individuals interested in advanced training that is balanced between clinical service, education, and research.
 There are two ambulatory care programs at our site.
 The Ambulatory Care Residency Program is exclusively at the VA Medical Center, and the Ambulatory Care/Education Residency Program is in partnership with the Department of Pharmacy Practice at both Purdue and Butler Universities.
 The ambulatory care/education residents are assigned to one of the Universities and the majority of their teaching experience is at their assigned College of Pharmacy.

 The PGY2 Ambulatory Care Residency Programs train residents to perform confidently as an independent practitioner in an ambulatory care setting, become an effective educator, preceptor, leader, and professional, and develop critical thinking skills.
 Residents also have the opportunity to participate in various specialty clinics, which are selected dependent upon the resident’s prior experience and interests.
 Residents in the program operate under their preceptor’s scope of practice, which allows for prescriptive authority within the facility.
 Residents in both programs will also participate in preceptorship activities, including direct preceptorship of their own students during the residency year.